YaNesyTortiK/WirePatches/README.md

 ![Preview-2](https://github.com/YaNesyTortiK/WirePatches/blob/main/img/Timer/Preview-2.png?raw=true)

 ## StopWatch
 This patch is providing a digital stopwatch with hours, minutes, seconds and milliseconds with ability to disable any of these individually.
-Also you can change text color and scale text.
+Also you can change text color, scale text, change refresh rate.

 Patch info:
 * Type: Source